Applied Remote Sensing and GIS for Landscape Analysis

 The course covers theory and applications of spatial analysis, modeling and visualization in landscape analysis, using remote sensing and GIS.
 During the course students are trained in software familiarization and methods for processing and visualization in scientific work.

-The course is part of Master's Programme in Geomatics with Remote Sensing and GIS, and Master's Programme in Landscape Ecology.
-The course can also be read as a separate course autumn term period 2.
+The course is part of Master's Programme in Geomatics with Remote Sensing and GIS (period A-B) and Master's Programme in Landscape Ecology period C-D.

 After the course, students are expected to be able: